Careers360 Logo

 limx1ax2+bx+ccx2+bx+a,a+b+c0

-Since Denominator is not zero on directly putting the limit, we can directly put the limits, so,
+Since the Denominator is not zero on directly putting the limit, we can directly put the limits, so,

 limx1ax2+bx+ccx2+bx+a,a+b+c0